Toy Fox Terriers: What's Good About 'Em, What's Bad About 'Em

 I don't recommend Toy Fox Terriers for homes with young children.
 Children cannot help being clumsy, and that a child meant well is little solace to a Toy Fox Terrier puppy who has been accidentally stepped on, sat on, rolled on, squeezed, or dropped onto the patio.
 Even Toy Fox Terrier adults may feel overwhelmed by the loud voices and quick movements that children can't help making, and stress and shyness (even defensive biting) may be the result.
 Finally, some Toy Fox Terriers do not tolerate any nonsense and are quick to react to teasing or rough handling, whether deliberate or accidental.

-- Providing enough mental stimulation.
+2. Providing enough mental stimulation.
 Toy Fox Terriers are active go-getters.
 More than most other toy breeds, they need regular opportunities to vent their energy and to use their busy minds to do interesting things.
 I recommend that you get your Toy Fox Terrier involved in obedience classes at the intermediate or advanced level, or in agility (an obstacle course for dogs).
+Also teach tricks and games, such as the ones included in my free online training program, Teach Your Dog 100 English Words.

 In other words, you must teach your Toy Fox Terrier to respect you.
-A dog who respects you will do what you say and will stop what he's doing when you tell him "No." Read more about Toy Fox Terrier Training.
+A dog who respects you will do what you say and will stop what he's doing when you tell him "No." Read my free online book, Respect Training for Puppies.

 Related posts you might enjoy